sraaphorst/Complement-Binary-Particle-Swarm-Optimization/README.md

 # Complement Binary Particle Swarm Optimization

 * An early implementation of this metaheuristic.
-Should be migrated to use numpy.